-The woodwork very much resembles that in a project I did a few years ago in the South End of Boston.
+The Outlander Boston woodwork very much resembles that in an interior design project I did a few years ago in the South End of Boston.
 The building, a brick row house dating to the late 19th century, featured walnut millwork and trim around the windows, plus the typical Bay window:

 This fabulous party shot below shows a real updating of the style from where we start.
 Possibly this is to show the passage of time into the more vibrant 60’s from the drabber post-war 40’s.
 Possibly also that we can assume that Frank’s salary went up and Claire, now a doctor, is earning a salary as well.

 Here is a video with a tour of the apartment set with Caitroina Balfe: